 The Securities will be represented by a Global Security and such Global Security will be deposited with a common depositary for Euroclear and/or Clearstream, Luxembourg.
 Except in the circumstances described in the Global Security, investors will not be entitled to receive definitive Securities.
 Euroclear and/or Clearstream, Luxembourg will maintain records of the beneficial interests in the Global Security.
 While the Securities are represented by a Global Security, investors will be able to trade their beneficial interests only through Euroclear and/or Clearstream, Luxembourg.
-While the Securities are represented by a Global Security, investors will be able to trade their beneficial interests only through Euroclear and/or Clearstream, Luxembourg.
 While the Securities are represented by a Global Security the Issuer will discharge its payment obligations under the Securities by making payments to the common depositary for Euroclear and/or Clearstream, Luxembourg for distribution to their account holders.
 A holder of a beneficial interest in the Global Security must rely on the procedures of Euroclear and/or Clearstream, Luxembourg to receive payments under the relevant Securities.
-The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in the Global Security will not have a direct right to vote in respect of the Securities.
+The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in the Global Security.
+Holders of beneficial interests in the Global Security will not have a direct right to vote in respect of the Securities.
 Instead, such holders will be permitted to act only to the extent that they are enabled by Euroclear and/or Clearstream, Luxembourg to appoint appropriate proxies.